Category Archives: Interviews with Artists

 Ellyn Bivin 30×30 Green Leaves Acrylic on canvas

-It is this process of carefully working out her composition by manipulating various drawn and stenciled a basic elements against a background painted in layers that gives a dynamic, almost rhythmic, quality to her paintings.
+It is this process of carefully working out her composition by manipulating various drawn and stenciled basic elements against a background painted in layers that gives a dynamic, almost rhythmic, quality to her paintings.
 These elements can have unexpected relationships that add surprises for the viewer.
-In the detail of her painting, ‘The Immigrants’ we see several figures, some readily apparent, some drawn in silhouette, some barely suggested, and some seeming to emerge from the background.
+In the detail of her painting, ‘The Immigrants, ‘ we see several figures, some readily apparent, some drawn in silhouette, some barely suggested, and some seeming to emerge from the background.
 This, the title of the painting suggests, is the ambiguity of the immigrant experience.
 A deft use of apparent and concealed meaning reappears in many of Ellyn’s works.

 Ellyn Bivin 'The Immigrants' 24x30